nadlambino/laravel-uploadable/README.md

 >
 > Depending on your configuration, the `createUploads` will delete the uploadable model when the upload process fails, while `updateUploads` will update it to its original attributes.

-## Temporarily Disable the File Upload Process
+## Temporarily Disable the File Uploads

 You can temporarily disable the file uploads by calling the static method `disableUpload`.